-Download Ask and Act Toolkit
+Download Ask and Act Resources

 Of the 46 million people in the United States who currently smoke, 70 percent say they would like to quit.
 Strong evidence indicates that advice from a health care professional can more than double a patient's chance of successfully quitting.

 The AAFP's Ask and Act tobacco cessation program gives you resources designed to make your interventions with patients who use tobacco even more effective.
-Check out the Ask and Act Practice Toolkit for up-to-date information on how to conduct and bill for group visits for would-be nonsmokers; a guide to pharmacotherapies that can help these patients stop using tobacco; lists of the latest Healthcare Common Procedure Coding System, CPT and ICD-9 codes related to tobacco cessation counseling; and more.
+Check out the Ask and Act Practice Resources page for up-to-date information on how to conduct and bill for group visits for would-be nonsmokers; a guide to pharmacotherapies that can help these patients stop using tobacco; lists of the latest Healthcare Common Procedure Coding System, CPT and ICD-9 codes related to tobacco cessation counseling; and more.